 Given 22-Aug-15; 75 minutes

-Richard Ritenbaugh, asserting that the history of the United States, compared to the mother country Great Britain, is relatively brief, holds that it is nevertheless well-documented by extremely literate Founding Fathers (Adams, Jefferson, Franklin, Madison, etc.), many of whom had a grasp of classical and modern languages.
+The history of the United States, compared to the mother country Great Britain, is relatively brief.
+Nevertheless, it is well-documented by extremely literate Founding Fathers (Adams, Jefferson, Franklin, Madison, etc.), many of whom had a grasp of classical and modern languages.
 We have a superabundance of their lucid, learned writings in letters, diaries, and official documents, laying bare their goals and aspirations.
 Sadly, liberal 'progressive' American educators, instead of going back to the primary sources for historical information, create 'redacted,' distorted, hopelessly twisted misinformation, deliberately casting a gloomy shadow on the goals of the Founding Fathers, ridiculing any notion of American exceptionalism.
 Liberal 'progressive' historians want to focus on blemishes and social problems such as slavery (racism) and women's suffrage (feminism), and imperialism, denigrating any noble and upright motivations our nation may have had.
 The writings of the founders serve as the foundation for the concept of the American Republic and a Constitution limiting the corrosive power of the Federal government.
 Historically and spiritually speaking, the beginning of things set the stage for what comes after.
 Our parents Adam and Eve did not put up much of a struggle resisting sin; unfortunately, we do not either.
 We are weak and subject to temptation from evil spiritual forces.
 Thankfully, Almighty God, in the first chapters of Genesis unfurls His plan to call out a spiritual family created in His image.
 God wants us to learn events, personalities, and principles before they were sullied by subsequent damaging events.
 As God's called-out ones, we are obligated to follow the lead of our righteous forebears Abraham and Sarah, pursuing righteousness and yielding to God's shaping power.
 The theme of Psalm 78 is to go back, r

 The transcript for this audio message is not available yet.